alfierushby/markdown-cv/index.md

 ## Who I am

-I am a second year student studing Computer Science and AI at The University of Nottingham.
+I am a third year student studing Computer Science and AI at The University of Nottingham.
 I have particular experience in C#, Vb.net, C, Lua, Python, Java and Haskell.
 I enjoy all aspects of Software Agile Development, particularly designing software systems.